-Scale fees beyond 2018/19
+Scale fees beyond 2019/20

-- 12 PSAA hopes to be able to maintain the 2018/19 reduction of 23 per cent in scale fees for the first three years of the appointing period, based on current assumptions about inflation and the amount of work auditors are required to undertake.
-However, the uncertainties are such that we cannot guarantee this at this stage. - 13 We will review the position each year when we update our assumptions and estimates.
+- 13 PSAA has previously stated its intention to maintain the 2018/19 reduction of 23 per cent in scale fees for a further year of the appointing period, based on current assumptions about inflation and the amount of work auditors are required to undertake.
+However, the uncertainties are such that we cannot guarantee this at this stage. - 14 We will review the position each year when we update our assumptions and estimates.
 The most significant variables which are likely to influence our decision-making are: - Inflation: there is uncertainty about the expected level of inflation but a generally rising trend.
 Our contracts with audit firms include provision for inflation adjustments in the later years of the appointing period. - Code of Audit Practice: the NAO is required to publish a new Code every five years.
 The next Code will be applicable from 2020/21, the third year of the appointing period.
-Any changes to the scope of auditors' work, whether this increases or decreases the work required, must be reflected in scale fees. - Changes in financial reporting requirements: current scale fees reflect the audit work needed based on current financial reporting requirements.
-Changes to those requirements may have an impact on scale fees. - 14 During the appointing period we will consult on scale fees each year, before publishing the fee scale for the following year. - 15 Scale fees must cover both the cost of auditors' work at individual opted-in bodies and PSAA's own costs.
-PSAA is undertaking a review of its own costs and staffing structure and implementing changes that will reduce significantly the company's cost base for the appointing period.
+Any significant changes to the scope of auditors' work must be reflected in scale fees where appropriate. - Changes in financial reporting requirements: current scale fees reflect the audit work needed based on current financial reporting requirements.
+Changes to those requirements may have an impact on scale fees.
+However, as the impact of standards may vary between bodies and periods, individual fee variations may be more appropriate. - 15 During the appointing period we will consult on scale fees each year, before publishing the fee scale for the following year. - 16 Scale fees must cover both the cost of auditors' work at individual opted-in bodies and PSAA's own costs.
+Last year PSAA reviewed of its own costs and staffing structure and implemented changes that reduced significantly the company's cost base for the appointing period.